Can milk soothe heartburn?

 Are there any natural remedies for heartburn?

 So, relying on milk to ease your heartburn could be a thing of the past.
-Instead, begin to understand how your stomach operates, the importance of not only what you eat but also how you eat and, with the help of some natural remedies, you can begin to say goodbye to those pesky symptoms.
+Instead, begin to understand how your stomach operates, the importance of not only what you eat but also how you eat and, with the help of some natural remedies, you can begin to say goodbye to unwanted symptoms.